-There are two kinds of people in this world: those who are bothered about the size of their forehead and those who haven't given it a second thought.
-If you fall into the former category then we've got some good news, as we've spoken to A-list hairstylist extraordinaire, George Northwood who's given us five key hairstyles that will give the impression of a smaller-looking forehead.
-More than a little clever with his scissors, the salon owner regularly cuts the hair of Rosie Huntington-Whiteley and Alexa Chung.
+There are two kinds of people in this world: those who are bothered about their forehead size and those who haven't given it a second thought.
+If you fall into the former category, we've got some good news.
+We spoke to George Northwood, A-list hairstylist extraordinaire, who's given us five key hairstyles that will give the impression of a smaller-looking forehead.
+More than a little clever with his scissors, the salon owner regularly cuts the hair of Meghan Markle, Rosie Huntington-Whiteley, and Alexa Chung.
 He's famed for creating those cuts that look totally effortless yet stylish, especially if you just want to let it dry naturally.

 "There are a couple of types of fringes that really work to make a forehead look smaller.
-A side fringe- on a side parting will help with hiding a high forehead."
+A side fringe on a side parting will help with hiding a high forehead."